-Auditors (Internal and External) Financial Analysts Investment Banks Rating Agencies (Internal and External) To provide independence of the Internal Audit Group, the Chief Audit Executive reports directly to the Audit Committee in a manner outlined in the Audit Charter.
-The Audit Committee performs oversight functions over the Company's internal and external auditors.
-It should act independently from each other and that both auditors are given unrestricted access to records, properties and personnel to enable them to perform their respective audit functions.
-The Company and its officers, staff and any other person who are privy to the material non-public information are prohibited to communicate material non-public information about the Company to any person, unless the Company is ready to simultaneously disclose the material non-public information to the Commission and to the Exchanges except if the disclosure is made to: • A person who is bound by duty to maintain trust and confidence to the Company such as but not limited to its auditors, legal counsels, investment bankers, financial advisers; and • A person who agrees in writing to maintain in strict confidence The Company and its officers, staff and any other person who are privy to the material non-public information are prohibited to communicate material non-public information about the Company to any person, unless the Company is ready to simultaneously disclose the material non-public information to the Commission and to the Exchanges except if the disclosure is made to: • A person who is bound by duty to maintain trust and confidence to the Company such as but not limited to its auditors, legal counsels, investment bankers, financial advisers; and • A person who agrees in writing to maintain in strict confidence The Company and its officers, staff and any other person who are privy to the material non-public information are prohibited to communicate material non-public information about the Company to any person, unless the Company is ready to simultaneously disclose the material non-public information to the Commission and to the Exchanges except if the disclosure is made to: • A person who is bound by duty to maintain trust and confidence to the Company such as but not limited to its auditors, legal counsels, investment bankers, financial advisers; and • A person who agrees in writing to maintain in strict confidence the disclosed the disclosed the disclosed material material material information and information and information and will not take will not take will not take advantage of it for advantage of it for advantage of it for his personal gain. his personal gain. his personal gain.
+Auditors (Internal and External) Financial Analysts Investment Banks Rating Agencies To provide The Company and its The Company and its The Company and its independence of the officers, staff and any officers, staff and any officers, staff and any Internal Audit Group, other person who are other person who are other person who are the Chief Audit privy to the material privy to the material privy to the material Executive reports non-public information non-public information non-public information directly to the Audit are prohibited to are prohibited to are prohibited to Committee in a communicate material communicate material communicate material manner outlined in the non-public information non-public information non-public information Audit Charter. about the Company to about the Company to about the Company to any person, unless the any person, unless the any person, unless the The Audit Committee Company is ready to Company is ready to Company is ready to performs oversight simultaneously disclose simultaneously disclose simultaneously disclose functions over the the material non-public the material non-public the material non-public Company's internal information to the information to the information to the and external auditors.
+Commission and to the Commission and to the Commission and to the It should act Exchanges except if the Exchanges except if the Exchanges except if the independently from disclosure is made to: disclosure is made to: disclosure is made to: each other and that both auditors are given unrestricted access to records, properties and personnel to enable them to perform their respective audit functions.
+A person who is bound by duty to maintain trust and confidence to the Company such as but not limited to its auditors, legal counsels, investment bankers, financial advisers; and A person who is bound by duty to maintain trust and confidence to the Company such as but not limited to its auditors, legal counsels, investment bankers, financial advisers; and A person who is bound by duty to maintain trust and confidence to the Company such as but not limited to its auditors, legal counsels, investment bankers, financial advisers; and A person who A person who A person who agrees in writing agrees in writing agrees in writing to maintain in to maintain in to maintain in strict confidence strict confidence strict confidence the disclosed the disclosed the disclosed material material material information and information and information and will not take will not take will not take advantage of it for advantage of it for advantage of it for his personal gain. his personal gain. his personal gain.

 (h) State the officers (preferably the Chairman and the CEO) who will have to attest to the Company's full compliance with the SEC Code of Corporate Governance.
 Such confirmation must state that all directors, officers and employees of the Company have been given proper instruction on their respective duties as mandated by the Code and that internal mechanisms are in place to ensure that compliance.

 Compliance with the principles of good governance is one of the objectives of the Board of Directors.
 To assist the Board in achieving this purpose, the Board has designated a Compliance Officer, who reports to the Chairman, who shall be responsible for monitoring the actual compliance of the Company with the provisions and requirements of good governance, identifying and monitoring control compliance risks, determining violations, and recommending penalties for such infringements for further review and approval of the Board, among others.